UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

 Passcode: 166026<br>
 </p>
 -->
-The applications for the 2022/2023 year are currently closed!
+The applications for the 2023/2024 year are currently open!
 Check our Facebook page and leave a like for updates on projects, member activities and future registrations dates!
 Feel free to explore Envision and its projects, or email us at [contact@ubcenvision.com](mailto:contact@ubcenvision.com) for any enquiries.

 <!--